About Our Students

 Students who choose Chemical and Biomolecular Engineering come to Penn eager to tackle real-world problems.
 They relish the challenges posed by math, chemistry, physics, and the biological sciences.

 A major in chemical and biomolecular engineering opens a wide range of opportunities.
-Chemical and Biomolecular Engineering teaches them to think across length scales that span from the molecular to the macroscopic.
+The Chemical and Biomolecular Engineering program teaches them to think across length scales that span from the molecular to the macroscopic.
 It enables them to move from studying chemical reactions at the nanoscale to designing industrial plants.
-Our graduates may move on to discover a unique molecular reaction in a cell or they may develop a method to deliver a drug to that cell.
-Both our undergraduate and our graduate students are uniquely positioned to influence the worlds of business, medicine, industry, and the environment and to advance the highest levels of research and academia.
+Our graduates may move on to discover a unique molecular reaction in a cell, or they may develop a method to deliver a drug to that cell.
+Both our undergraduate and graduate students are uniquely positioned to influence the worlds of business, medicine, industry, and the environment and to advance to the highest levels of research and academia.

 Prosper Ndoro, Chemical and Biomolecular Engineering Class of 2011

 CBE Senior Prosper Ndoro won first place in the Technology Research Exposition Oral Competition at the National Society of Black Engineers (NSBE) Region II conference in Greenboro, North Carolina.
 The conference was held from 20-22 November 2009.
 His on-going research is on The Reaction Mechanism of the Steam Reforming of Methanol on Pd-Zn catalysts used in the production of hydrogen used in fuel cells from methanol.
 The applications for fuel cells are automobiles, powerpacks, and submarines.

 After winning regionals, Prosper represented Penn and all of Region II at the International Conference this Spring in Toronto.
 At the International Conference, Prosper placed third from among regions around the world.
 Learn more about the BSE in Chemical and Biomolecular Engineering.